 What It’s Made Of

-Growther Oil is a combination of plant oils.
-Olive oil is the first ingredient on the list, so it’s safe to assume that olive oil is the primary oil.
-There is nothing on the ingredient list that does not originate with some type of organic plant, which is good news for vegans.
-Even if you’re not vegan, it’s nice to know that something that is intended to be spread on your face does not contain any questionable chemicals and that all of its components come directly from the earth.
+Since everything in this product is made from plant-based oils, that is great news for vegans.
+Even if you’re not vegan, it’s nice to know that something that is intended to be spread on your face does not contain any dangerous chemicals and that all of its components come directly from the earth.

-Olive Oil, Aloe Vera Liquid, Avocado Oil, Castor Oil, Flowers of Sulfur, Ylang Ylang, Thyme, Geranium, Cypress, Sage, Grapefruit, Peppermint, Rosemary, Cedarwood, Lavender
+Olive Oil, Aloe Vera, Avocado Oil, Castor Oil, Ylang Ylang, Thyme, Geranium, Cypress, Sage, Grapefruit, Peppermint, Rosemary, Cedarwood, Lavender, Flowers of Sulfur

-The instructions on the label say to use five to ten drops and work into beard hair.
-It’s critical to rub it right down to the skin, close to the hair follicles, as opposed to just slathering it over beard hair.
+The instructions on the label say to use three to five drops and work into beard hair.
+It’s critical to rub it right down to the skin and close to the hair follicles, as opposed to just slathering it over beard hair.
 This way, most of the oil is able to penetrate the follicles and the surface of the skin.
-The instructions go on to say that it should be left in for 20 to 30 minutes and then washed out, although it also says that, as long the user feels comfortable, it can be left in even longer.

 What Users Have Said About Growther Oil